github/choosealicense.com/README.md

 # Intro

 A lot of repositories on GitHub.com don't have a license.
-GitHub could slap on a license chooser, but if you don't know anything about licenses, how are you supposed to make an informed decision.
+GitHub provides a license chooser, but if you don't know anything about licenses, how are you supposed to make an informed decision.